ksu-cs-textbooks/cis308/content/1-chapter/1_6-loops.md

 }
 ```

-The only caveat is that the loop variable must not be declared in the initialization section (like "int i = 0").
+The only caveat is that the loop variable must not be declared in the initialization section (like `int i = 0`).
 This is because variables in C should only be declared at the beginning of a block (an opening { ).
 If you forget, your code may compile for you, but it won't necessarily compiler elsewhere.

 Here's an example that computes the factorial of a number entered by the user: